fhdm-dev/scoppy/docs/wiki/Installation-&-Getting-Started.md

 Install the [Scoppy Android app](https://play.google.com/store/apps/details?id=xyz.fhdm.scoppy) from the Play Store.

 ### 2. Install the Firmware
+Download the [pico-scoppy-v7.uf2](https://fhdm-dev.github.io/downloads/scoppy-pico-v7.uf2) file to your computer.
+Alternatively you can [build the uf2 file](https://github.com/fhdm-dev/scoppy-pico) from the sources.

 Push and hold the BOOTSEL button on the Pico, then connect it to your computer using a micro USB cable.
 Release BOOTSEL once the drive RPI-RP2 appears on your computer.
-Download and copy the [pico-scoppy-v7.uf2](https://fhdm-dev.github.io/downloads/scoppy-pico-v7.uf2) file onto your Pico
+Copy the uf2 file to your Pico.

 The onboard LED should start blinking.